servable-community/servable-documentation/versioned_docs/version-1.0/getStarted/intro.md

 **Servable** is a Node JS framework built on top of Express JS and Parse Server and tailored for protocols.
 It provides a concise, easy to use and scalable template to get the best of Parse Server and protocols.

-Servable at its core is a server template that uses the servable-engine to orchestrate the different protocols in the application.
-Servable streamlines the server development by separating every "groupable" behaviour to be a protocol, so that it is naturally extracted from the base code and possibly migrated into its own package.
-By doing so, Servable enforces the best SOLID and Domain Driven Design principles right away.
+Servable at its core is a server template that uses the servable-engine to orchestrate the different protocols used in an application.
+Servable streamlines the server development by separating every "groupable" behaviour to be a protocol, so that it is organically extracted from the base code and possibly migrated into its own package.
+By doing so, Servable enforces a clear separation of concerns pattern out of the box.

 Main features:
 - Quick start and Plug & Play Node JS framework